 The Environmental Sciences Ph.D. program at Wright State offers you a unique opportunity to learn from the best faculty members in multiple areas of the College of Science and Mathematics.
-Our core curriculum and research opportunities will allow you to draw from the expertise of professors and researchers in biological sciences, chemistry, earth and environmental sciences, biochemistry and molecular biology, computer science, mathematics and statistics, physics, and pharmacology and toxicology.
+Our core curriculum and research opportunities will allow you to draw from the expertise of professors and researchers in biological sciences, chemistry, biochemistry and molecular biology, computer science, mathematics and statistics, physics, and pharmacology and toxicology.

 You will learn to solve complex environmental problems in a culture of one-on-one, student-centered learning.
 Train for jobs in higher education, state and federal agencies, industry, and non-profit organizations.
 Our unique interdisciplinary approach will help give you the versatility to pursue the career path you choose.

 Pursue a Ph.D. in Environmental Sciences at Wright State University.
 Apply today to start your new career!